cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/overview.md

 ## Nov.
 12th - 13th & Dec.
 13th

+The City of Austin Office of Innovation invites you to the Displacement Mitigation Action Accelerator!
+The Accelerator is a 3-day event to catalyze community-generated concepts that contribute to mitigate displacement*.

+This is a space where you will find all the ingredients of possibility together.
+We need your combinatorial creativity to work smarter on solutions to tackle this problem.

+*Moving from your home when you do not want to

+### What is this event about?

-Join us in a space designed for you and community collaborators to build an accelerated implementation pathway for displacement mitigation interventions.
-You’ll have an opportunity to get seed money to build evidence of what works in collaboration with your community.
+This is a unique opportunity to work on possible solutions to displacement and get seed money to build evidence about concepts that work to fight displacement!
+We have designed a space for you and community collaborators to build an accelerated pathway for displacement mitigation interventions in three areas that will significantly impact this problem in Austin:

-Together, we will focus on three specific problem areas as informed by data and by lived experience:

     A. evictions and predatory pressures;
     B. alternate income generating or cost reduction options for homeowners; and
     C. holistic service packages and combinations designed to stabilize people in their homes

+### How to participate?

+We want to be intentional and focused, so we request that you put forward concepts you or your organization have regarding one of the three subjects mentioned above.
+To participate at the event, please:

+1. Review the problem frame you want to work on
+2. Think of a concept –related to the problem frame– that you have been wanting to try for a while
+   *Hint: The right concept is something you have thought before and said: ‘This could work!’.
+Think of what will impact          communities in the near-term future.*
+3. Once you have decided on a concept, fill out this form
+4. Come to the event on Nov.
+12th ready to iterate on your concept and collaborate!

-Dates to save:
+### Dates to keep in mind:

-**1. Work Sessions: Nov.
-12th - 3:00 PM to 5:30 PM // Nov.
-13th - 8:00 AM to 6:00 PM**
+**Orientation**: Nov.
+12th - 3:00 PM to 5:30 PM at Conley-Guerrero Senior Activity Center

-  * The best teams will get free technical assistance to flesh out their idea
+**Work**: Nov.
+13th - 8:00 AM to 6:00 PM at the Faulk Central Library

-**2. Pitch Session: Dec.
-13th - 10:00 AM to 2:00 PM**
+**Pitch and Awards**: Dec.
+13th - 10:00 AM to 2:00 PM at Austin Central Library

-  * An evaluation panel will choose between 3-6 awards to receive funds to build evidence that the idea works in community.

-**Invitation and more information, including location, will follow.**

 After our first day of activities we are heading to the Austin Impact Accelerator.
 It will be a great way to get inspiration for our work ahead.
 [Register here](https://go.impacthubaustin.com/accelerator-community-showcase-day).